mvouzikis/turtle_can/README.md

 - The handling of the received messages by checking constantly what message is received based on the FRAME_ID in order to then use the right publisher to publish the data (CAN BUS -> ROS)
 - Checking for CAN timeouts, errors, state and statistics of the channel in order to publish them at the /can_status topic
 - Calling the transmit functions if the tranmition is selected to be periodically based on the period which is determined in the dbc file
-- Filling the datalogger variables based on the FSEATS handbook and tranmit the can message on the RES Channel (can1)
+- Filling the datalogger variables based on the FSEATS handbook and transmit the can message on the RES Channel (can1)

 ## Variables init